alicemengqi/site/_pages/markdown.md

 * I enjoy classical music and I play the piano as a hobby.

 ## My furry friend
-* I am pround to be Lucky's mom.
+* I am proud to be Lucky's mom.
 Lucky is a bright, curious, and athletic cat.

 ![](/images/lucky1.png)
 ![](/images/lucky2.png)